 Payments Available to: Energy Supplement (page 39) all recipients living in Australia.
 Pharmaceutical Allowance (page 41) single principal carers and recipients with a partial or temporarily reduced capacity to work.
 Youth Disability Supplement (page 16) recipients aged under 22 with a partial capacity to work.
-BACK TO CONTENTS PAGE Allowance (page 41) Youth Disability Supplement recipients with a partial or temporarily reduced capacity to work. recipients aged under 22 with a partial capacity to work

-Payments Available to: Rent Assistance (page 38) recipients renting in the private rental market or community housing.
-Go to servicesaustralia.gov.au/rentassistance for more information about eligibility and related rules.
+Rent Assistance (page 38) recipients renting in the private rental market or community housing.
+Go to servicesaustralia.gov.au/ rentassistance for more information about eligibility and related rules.
 Student Start-up Loan (page 28) recipients studying at a higher education provider.
 Fares Allowance (page 29) recipients living away from their permanent home to undertake tertiary study.
 Relocation Scholarship (page 29) recipients who move from or to a regional or remote area to study at a higher education provider.
 Advance payment eligible recipients.
-Go to servicesaustralia.gov.au/advancepayments for more information about eligibility and related rules.
-Concession cards Automatically issued to: Pensioner Concession single principal carers and recipients with a partial capacity
+Go to servicesaustralia.gov.au/ advancepayments for more information about eligibility and related rules.
+Concession cards Automatically issued to: